The best robot vacuum and mop I've ever tested is $300 off for October Prime Day

 Also: The best robot mops you can buy

-Designed to be a hands-free experience, the base station is also self-cleaning.
+Designed to offer a hands-free experience, the base station is also self-cleaning.
 Running the self-cleaning option in the Ecovacs app will clean the base plate in the station -- the spot where your mops are cleaned that typically sees water and dirt accumulation.
-This feature is a level above competitors like Yeedi, which requires users to periodically clean dirty water at the bottom of the docking station.
+This feature is a level above competitors like Yeedi and others, which require users to periodically clean dirty water at the bottom of the docking station.

 The dust bag holds everything the Deebot X2 sweeps from your floors and only needs emptying about once a month, although your mileage may vary.